zendesk/samson/plugins/kubernetes/README.md

 Set the kubernetes roles to `kubernetes/$deploy_group/server.yml`

+You may also reference the permalink of a deploy group via `kubernetes/$deploy_group_permalink/server.yml`

+### Static config per environment

+Set the kubernetes roles to `kubernetes/$environment/server.yml`

 ### Ignoring warning events

 If a warning event fails deploys, but application owners deem them safe to ignore, add this: